Vio-lence

 Vio-lence is an American thrash metal band formed in 1985 in the San Francisco Bay Area.
 Throughout its career, they have released demo tapes, three EPs and three studio albums.
 Vio-lence is best-known for their association with the 1980s Bay Area thrash metal scene, and often credited as one of the leading lights of the second wave of the genre.
-They are also considered to be a member of the "Big Six of Bay Area Thrash Metal," alongside Exodus, Testament, Death Angel, Lȧȧz Rockit and Forbidden.

 Vio-lence's most notable lineup was Phil Demmel and Robb Flynn on guitars, Deen Dell on bass, Perry Strickland on drums and Sean Killian on vocals; this lineup recorded all three of their studio albums–Eternal Nightmare (1988), Oppressing the Masses (1990) and Nothing to Gain (1993).
 After breaking up in 1994 and reforming for occasional live performances from 2001 to 2003, the band reunited once again in January 2019, and released the EP Let the World Burn, their first collection of new material in nearly three decades, in March 2022.
-The current lineup of Vio-lence includes Killian along with live members Nick Souza, Claudeous Creamer, Jeff Salgado and Ira Black.
+The current lineup of Vio-lence includes Killian along with live members Nick Souza, Claudeous Creamer and Jeff Salgado.